Fcharki/Fcharki/README.md

 - 🌱 I’m currently learning **Express**

-- 👨‍💻 All of my projects are available at [https://fcharki.github.io/fcharki-portfolio/](https://fcharki.github.io/fcharki-portfolio/)
+- 👨‍💻 Some of my projects are available at [https://fcharki.github.io/fcharki-portfolio/](https://fcharki.github.io/fcharki-portfolio/)

 - 📫 How to reach me **fadmaproco@gmail.com**